natcap/invest.users-guide/source/getting_started.rst

 Much more information and tips for all of these processes can be found by searching the `ESRI support website <http://support.esri.com>`_.

-For recommendations for and examples of incorporating climate change scenarios into ecosystem service assessments using InVEST models, see this `guidance document <http://www.naturalcapitalproject.org/wp-content/uploads/2016/02/Incorporating-climate-change-scenarios-into-InVEST-and-RIOS-2016-01-11.pdf>`_.